ml8/ml8.github.io/pages/posts/sigcse2026.md

 translation, and the _most_ mechanical work that we do---perhaps the _most_ accidental complexity.

-If we are honest with ourselves about our work---either as researchers or as practitioners---I think we are more similar to creatives.
+If we are honest with ourselves about our work---either as researchers or as practitioners---_we are creatives_.
 We are not so different from designers, artists, or marketers---those of our peers whose job is to translate abstract concepts and objectives into novel and strategic artifacts that **interpret** and **communicate** these objectives.
 This translation is _not_ mechanical and requires expertise, judgment, _and_ creativity.
 This is the _essential_ complexity of our work.

+## Embracing a creative identity

-**Embracing a creative identity:** Why are student assignments so easy with AI?
-We do the hard work for them: we generate the precise specification and assess only the mechanical translation.
-What we really want to do is assess the problem-solving
+Why are student assignments so easy with AI?
+It's our fault, we've trivialized them, and we assess the wrong things.
+We do the hard work for them: we generate the precise specification and assess only the mechanical translation. **This is the exact skill that AI does best!**

-skills: those skills of refinement and specification.
+What we really want to do is assess the problem-solving skills: those skills of refinement and specification.
 We want to see the ideas behind the algorithm, but our assignments are so scaffolded so as to constrain creativity in the design of that algorithm, making it an almost-meaningless exercise.

 ![Math vs Art](/assets/math-art.png)